 CONCERT STUDIO OF THE SLOVAK BROADCASTING

 The famous upside-down pyramid hosting the Slovak Broadcasting has three halls where it organizes concerts of the symphony orchestra, classical music, popular and alternative music.
-The pyramid is also called the “iron fist of the regime”.
+The pyramid is also called the “iron fist of the regime” (you can learn more about this here).
 So you cannot find a more controversial combination than one of the socialist architecture of the pyramid with the classical music played here.

 Our tip: The concert hall has one of the biggest organs in Slovakia!